hanselcarter/next-blog-sanity/README.md

 ## About the app

-Blog page with a home where I show a home headline and all the fetched blogs from SANITY, shown blogs are clickable so this get routed to individual blog page this page fetches the article details by slug and also I show latest articles out of simplicity with no filters, app is responsive and made with tailwind
+Blog page with a home where I show a home headline and all the fetched blogs from SANITY, shown blogs are clickable so this get routed to individual blog page this page fetches the article details by slug and also I show latest articles out of simplicity with no filters, app is responsive and made with tailwind also SANITY was the CMS I chose to fetch data and display it

 ## Some considerations